rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 ### Ubiquitous language

 The term *Ubiquitous language* is thrown out occationally in DDD discussions but ironically itself is often not discussed.
-It is also the part often left out from the development side which means the heart of DDD is not being followed and instead some of its' technical approaches used (often incorrectly).
+It is also the part often left out from the development side which means the heart of DDD is not being followed and instead some of it's technical approaches used (often incorrectly).
-It is the practice of **using the terms used throughout the business within the codebase**.
+It is the practice of **using the terms used throughout the business within the codebase**, and working new terms from the modeling back into the business.
 Language often evolves and the codebase should evolve with the language.
 The essence really of DDD is that your code models the processes within the business and if you are not starting with the same language then how descriptive can it really be.
 If a product owner is looking at the application code he should recognise the classes, methods, and variables as models, workflows, and actions that actually occur.

 It is not a one-way street however.
 Often the business has over-loaded terms, or a multiplicity of terms used for the same thing.
 Work with the them to define a glossary of terms that is used everywhere (ubiquitously).

 ### Bounded context

 The *Bounded context* is the context in which the *Ubiquitous language* and the corresponding models are valid.
 As developer it is a common trap to fall into to try reuse code and concepts across contexts.
 This is a recipe for disaster since the terms and verbs used to describe a model in one context will likely be similar but not the same.
 This results in blurring of the model to cater for both.
 This adds confusion as well as inviting changes with unintended consequences.
-This is especially true when a model is shared across more than one team.
+This is especially true when a model is shared across more than one team (strongly concider whether it really is one context).

 ### Entities